Takeno/mtg-policy-changes/ipg.md

 The player needs to replace the card(s) or sleeve(s) with an unmarked version or, if no sleeves are being used, use sleeves that conceal the markings.
 If the cards themselves have become marked through play in the tournament, the Head Judge may decide to issue a proxy.

 Upgrade: If the player is unable to find replacement cards, they may replace those cards with any combination of cards named Plains, Island, Swamp, Mountain or Forest.
 As the decklist is being changed to match the new contents of the deck, the penalty is a Game Loss.
-T his change may be reverted at a later point without further penalty if replacements for marked cards are found.
+This change may be reverted at a later point without further penalty if replacements for marked cards are found.

 Upgrade: If the Head Judge believes that a deck’s owner noticing the pattern of markings would be able to gain substantial advantage from this knowledge, the penalty is a Game Loss.